-Now is the time to encourage the adoption of high-road labor standards in renewable energy technology projects.
-The energy sector is in transition, and renewable energy is growing quickly.
-Jobs in renewable energy have grown rapidly in rural areas across the country, particularly in areas in the rural Midwest.
-In 2017, the clean energy sector provided more than 158,000 jobs in the rural Midwest, and there was a six percent increase in clean energy jobs in that region between 2015 and 2016.178

-Wind energy, in particular, could continue to provide more jobs throughout rural areas of the U.S., as ninety-nine percent of the country's total wind capacity exists in rural areas across the nation.
-The wind and solar potential throughout these areas could provide sustained economic growth in depressed regions.
-If the proper policies are implemented, people living in these rural areas could have access to jobs that provide living wages and strong benefits that could provide these communities the economic stability that has been lacking in recent decades.
+clean energy sector provided more than 158,000 jobs in the rural Midwest, and there was a six percent increase in clean energy jobs in that region between 2015 and 2016.176 Wind energy, in particular, could continue to provide more jobs throughout rural areas of the U.S., as ninety-nine percent of the country's total wind capacity exists in rural areas across the nation.177 The wind and solar potential throughout these areas could provide sustained economic growth in depressed regions.
+If the proper policies are implemented, people living in these rural areas could have access to jobs that provide living wages and strong benefits that could provide economic stability that has been lacking in recent decades.
+In the past, the U.S. economy thrived due to programs that supported our country's laborers.
+A working class supported by high-road labor standards is a primary driver of the American economy, and the legislature must ensure that the adoption of these standards is encouraged in order to allow workers to continue to support families and to meaningfully contribute to the economic success of our nation.
+176 NRDC, CLEAN ENERGY SWEEPS ACROSS RURAL AMERICA 5 (2018),